top of page

 1. Beth-Shean was a key city long before the arrival of the Israelites because of its location.
 In the late Canaanite period (1600–1400 BC), the Egyptians had political control over the land of Canaan.

-2. Later, around 1000 BC, the Philistines also ruled the city for a time because they hung the body of King Saul on its walls after defeating the armies of Israel in the Battle of Gilboa.
+2. Later, around 1000 BC, the Philistines also ruled the city for a time because they hung King Saul's body on its walls after defeating Israel's armies in the Battle of Gilboa.

 4. Later, in 732 BC, the Assyrian king, Tiglath-Pileser III, destroyed Beth-Shean after defeating the northern Kingdom of Israel.